berenslab/hh_sbi/README.md

 Run `./code/build_simulations.ipynb` to produce Hodgkin-Huxley model simulations with the simulation package Brian2 (see Requirements).
 We also used the parallel processing package pathos (see Requirements) that you can use if your station has multiple cpu's available.
 Otherwise one can change the number of available resources by changing the

 ### 3. Build amortized posteriors with neural posterior estimation
 Run `./code/build_amortized_posteriors.ipynb` to produce amortized posteriors set up with different training schedules.
-Two of the posteriors will be **NPE** and **NPE+** discussed in the mansucript.
+Two of the posteriors will be **NPE** and **NPE-N** discussed in the mansucript.
 We use the simulator-based inference package sbi (see Requirements).

 ### 4. Report performance
 Run `./code/report_performances.ipynb` to compare the closeness of model simulations, especially based on maximum a posteriori estimates derived from the different posteriors, to experimental observations.